 Theory of operation and repair of late model John Deere air conditioning, heating and ventilation systems.
-Equipment for refrigerant recovery/recycling of R12 and R134A is used.
-Upon course completion students will be able to be certified for A/C service.
-(24/32)
+Equipment for refrigerant recovery/recycling of R134A is used.
+Upon course completion, students will be certified under the MACS (Mobile Air Conditioning Society) Certification Training Manual.
+(24/16)